J0vid/Colormesh/README.md

 known.rgb = read.csv("C:/Users/jennv/Desktop/Colormesh_Test_2/known_RGB.csv", header = F)

 ```
+### Reading in .TPS files

-## The function "tps2array" will read in the .TPS file which contains landmark coordinates and converts the information
+The function "tps2array" will read in the .TPS file which contains landmark coordinates and converts the information
-##   into an array to be used in later functions.
+   into an array to be used in later functions.

 ```r